 Lightroom is a very photography-centered piece of software.
 Unlike Photoshop, which, from the very start, had a very broad range of applications, Lightroom doesn’t need many tools.
-Luckily, this makes finding them that much more simple – all the tools, including Spot Removal, are located under the Histogram tab.
-You can, alternatively, press “Q” to pick it up for use.
+Luckily, this makes finding them that much more simple – all the tools, including Spot Removal, are located under the Histogram.
+You can, alternatively, press the “Q” button to access the tool in the Develop Module.

 I will be working on a photograph a friend of mine snapped while enjoying a walk in a park, and you can see it shown above.
 Nothing is really wrong with it per se – I think it’s a great, fun street shot.
 However, since Spot Removal is so simple to use, I would like to get rid of a small white spot right between the dog’s front legs.
 Take a look: